Rashmika-Dineth/Information-Networks/Task 7/Readme.md

 ![](./Image/7.png)

-6. Build a network with two computers and one router, as shown in the figure below.
+6. Build a network with two computers and one router, as shown in the figure below

 ![](./Image/8.png)